cloudlinux/cloudlinux-doc/docs/cloudlinux_os_kernel/README.md

 ```

 :::tip Note
-_Netconsole_ is used only for Kernel Panic Receiver, so disabling it doesn't lead to issues with other CloudLinux services.
+_Netconsole_ is used only for Kernel Panic Receiver, so disabling it doesn't lead to issues with other CloudLinux OS Shared services.
 :::